Data protection in Luxembourg: overview

 To compare answers across multiple jurisdictions, visit the Data protection Country Q&A tool.

-Directive 95/46/EC on data protection (Data Protection Directive) has been implemented in Luxembourg through the Act of 2002 relating to the protection of individuals in relation to the processing of personal data (2002 Act).
-The Act aims to protect the freedom and fundamental rights of individuals, and notably their private life, in relation to the processing of their personal data.
+Directive 95/46/EC on data protection (Data Protection Directive) has been implemented in Luxembourg through the Law of 2 August 2002 relating to the protection of individuals in relation to the processing of personal data (Data Protection Law).
+The Data Protection Law aims to protect the freedom and fundamental rights of individuals, and notably their private life, in relation to the processing of their personal data.

-The National Commission for the Protection of Data (National Commission) (Commission Nationale pour la Protection des Données (CNPD)) is responsible for enforcing these rules.
+The National Commission for the Protection of Data (Commission Nationale pour la Protection des Données ) (CNPD) is responsible for enforcing these rules.

-The Act of 2005 on the specific provisions for the protection of individuals in relation to the processing of personal data in the electronic communications sector (2005 Act) was adopted, as part of the implementation of the EU "telecom package" in Luxembourg.
+The Law of 30 May 2005 on the specific provisions for the protection of individuals in relation to the processing of personal data in the electronic communications sector (Law of 2005) was adopted, as part of the implementation of the EU "telecom package" in Luxembourg.

 Scope of legislation

-The law applies to persons who are identified as a data controller.
+The Data Protection Law applies to persons who are identified as a data controller.
 The data controller is defined as a natural or legal person, public entity, service or any other entity, who alone or jointly with others determines the purposes and the means of personal data processing.

 The data controller can be specified by law when the purposes and means of given data processing are also determined by law.